hungcq/knowledge-repo/language/english-grammar-in-use.md

 ### 33, 34.
 Should
 - Should have done: didn't do it, but it was a good thing to do
 - = ought to
-- Usually used with insist, demand, recommend, suggest, propose: should + subjunctive (original form of verb)
+- Usually used with: insist, demand, recommend, suggest, propose: should + subjunctive (original form of verb)
 - -> Can leave out "should"
 - -> Remember "suggest" usage: "what do you suggest I do?", not "what do you suggest me to do?"
 - If sth should + verb = Should sth + verb = If sth + verb, but smaller probability